When you start a freelance business, no one tells you about all the acronyms that come with it in the business world.

 A few options for consideration are:

 - Checklist.
-Easy-to-follow steps setup in a checklist format and not necessarily in number order.
+Easy-to-follow steps are set up in a checklist format and not necessarily in number order.

 - Step-by-step.
 Think of a training video.
 It has steps outlined in order and intended to follow in the same order.